JEgg96/awsprojects/build-docker-image-and-push-to-docker-hub/README.md

-Certainly!
-Below is a sample README.md for your CI/CD project where Docker images are built and pushed to Docker Hub:

 # CI/CD Project README

 This project implements Continuous Integration/Continuous Deployment (CI/CD) pipelines to automate the building and pushing of Docker images to Docker Hub.
 It enables developers to efficiently manage and deploy containerized applications with ease.